ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-3.md

     * You'll also need to make sure you have [Python 2.7 on your Windows, Mac or Linux box](https://www.python.org/downloads/), and
     * Also install git (for [Windows](Git-2.9.3-32-bit), [Mac](https://git-scm.com/download/mac) or [Linux](https://git-scm.com/download/linux).
-    * Finally, be sure that you have set up an ssh key *for your laptop* (this is separate from when you did it for your ACMS acccount), and upload that key to github.com.
+    * Finally, be sure that you have set up an ssh key *for your laptop* (this is separate from when you did it for your ETS acccount), and upload that key to github.com.
 Instructions are here:
-        [git one time setup](http://ucsd-cse-spis-2016.github.io/topics/acms_git_one_time_setup/), but do these directly on your laptop at the shell prompt, not on ACMS (all the same steps.)
+        [git one time setup](http://ucsd-cse-spis-2016.github.io/topics/acms_git_one_time_setup/), but do these directly on your laptop at the shell prompt, not on ETS (all the same steps.)
     * At that point, return to these instructions